Good Samaritan Hospital School of Medical Laboratory Science

 - Research design/practice sufficient to evaluate published studies as an informed consumer.

-The basic requirement for a Medical Technologist is thorough preliminary grounding in the basic sciences before the clinical education is started.
+The basic requirement for a Medical Laboratory Scientist is thorough preliminary grounding in the basic sciences before the clinical education is started.
 The more extensive the previous college education has been, the better prepared the student will be to receive the clinical education.

 A sound body and equable temper, self-discipline, a spirit of cooperation, and a thorough moral and intellectual integrity are indispensable in the practice of the profession.
 The reports that the technologists prepare are of vital importance in the results of illness, or in deciding whether a surgical operation shall be performed.